 Without question, one of the elements of travel that I love most is sampling the local cuisine of any new country I’m lucky enough to visit.
 From local market street food to traditional foods, experiencing the food of any place can provide a fascinating window into the culture, history and tradition of a people.

-While there’s no shortage of fascinating and unique snacks to sample when you visit North Korea, if we absolutely had to narrow it down to seven for arbitrary list-making reasons, we totally could.
+While there’s no shortage of fascinating and unique snacks in North Korea to sample, if we absolutely had to narrow it down to seven for arbitrary list-making reasons, we totally could.
 Without further ado, then: the 7 BEST North Korean snacks

 This is the quintessential of North Korean snacks.
 First up is the often controversial – but not nearly as scary as it looks – talpi, otherwise known as dried and salted pollock (beer fish).
 This is an essential snack to accompany your Taedonggang beer and is basically fish jerky, best consumed with a light soy sauce and wasabi for extra salty moreishness.
 You’ll find everyone from men in beer halls to families on the train en route to Pyongyang eating this humble snack.